MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/getting-started.md

 git clone https://www.github/microsoft/powercat-business-approvals-kit.git
 ```

+> [!NOTE]
-> NOTE: If git clone is not an option, you could download the repository as a zip file upload the zip file to your Cloud Shell.
+> If git clone is not an option, you could download the repository as a zip file upload the zip file to your Cloud Shell.
 Then use ```scp -i ~/.ssh/azurevm-$vmName powercat-business-approvals-kit-main.zip "accadmin@$ip":/home/accadmin```

 1. Set up the installer app and install dependencies

+> [!NOTE]
-> **NOTE:** Playwright is an open-source solution for automating web browsers.
+> Playwright is an open-source solution for automating web browsers.
 It is used by the installer to automate interactive tasks as a workshop user account.
 [Playwright documentation](https://playwright.dev/docs/intro) provides official documentation for Playwright.
 It provides a comprehensive guide to using the library, including installation instructions, API reference, and examples

 ```pwsh
 Push-Location